logzio/logz-docs/_source/logzio_collections/_docs-admin/staleness-report.md

 {%- comment -%}
 *   Comma-separated list of collections to exclude from the stale list.
 *   Anything that isn't a doc (like contributors) should be added to this list.
+*   Use collection name only, not the folder name.
 *         {%- endcomment -%}
 {%- assign excludedCollections = "contributors,docs-admin,knowledge-base,tags" | split: "," -%}